 2. Protect your inventory.

-There is surprisingly an incredible amount of money that is lost every year in warehouses due to people stealing, employees mishandling and breaking items, or items that have been misplaced.
+There is surprisingly an incredible amount of money that is lost every year in warehouses due to employees mishandling, breaking items, or items that have been misplaced, and people stealing.
 By implementing the proper packaging and storage procedures, you are able to reduce these types of damages from taking place.

 Theft can occur both internally and externally, so having a guard or two around to keep an eye on the outside and keep an eye on employees and visitors entering and exiting the warehouse should help.